Guidelines for Political Campaigns and Ballot Initiatives

 To the University of Michigan campus community:

-In anticipation of Michigan’s presidential primary on February 27th, many members of the University community have asked about their rights and responsibilities, as public employees, in campaigning for or against a candidate or ballot initiative.
+In anticipation of this year’s election on Nov.
+5, many members of the University community have asked about their rights and responsibilities, as public employees, in campaigning for or against a candidate or ballot initiative.

 Section 57 of the Michigan Campaign Finance Act prohibits public bodies and anyone acting for a public body from using public resources to support or oppose a candidate or the qualification, defeat, or passage of a ballot proposal.
 However, in their private capacities, individuals, including those who are members of the University community, may participate fully in political activities, provided they are acting on their own behalf and using their personal time and resources.